 - Wilburton Rezone - East of I-405 from Downtown, the Wilburton Commercial Area is being considered for a rezone.
 Work on the rezone will continue to Planning Commission and then the City Council.
 The BDA Land Use & Livability Committee will track its progress every step of the way.
 Read the latest comment letter about the Wilburton Draft Environment Statement.

 - Housing - Jobs are increasing at a faster rate than the development of affordable and workforce housing.
 Downtown Bellevue and the Eastside are experiencing a growing disparity that needs to be addressed.
 The BDA Land Use & Livability Committee plans to gather around the subject to identify opportunities to course correct the problem.
 Read more about the housing issues in the May 2019 BDA Breakfast recap of Microsoft’s housing initiative presentation.

-Active organizations receive regular updates, resource materials, meeting invitations, and channels to communicate feedback.
-To join the committee, please make the request to Matt Jack, BDA Policy Manager.
+Committee members receive regular updates, resource materials, meeting invitations, and opportunities to communicate feedback.
+To join the committee, please contact Matt Jack, BDA Policy Manager.